ChristopherPonzio/Password-Generator/README.md

 # Password-Generator# Christopher-Ponzio-s-Portfolio

 ## Description
 This is a password generator.
 It will generate a randomized password for the given criteria by the user.
+The length varies from 8-128 characters.
+Based on user's choice it can unclude lowercase, uppercase, numbers, and symbols.

 ## Installation
 https://christopherponzio.github.io/Password-Generator/